usnistgov/OSCAL/docs/content/documentation/schemas/oscal-prose.md

 ## Markdown compatibility

 OSCAL also maintains a mapping from its HTML-like tagging for prose into a Markdown syntax.
-Since markdown (as a JSON string) is our syntax of choice for representing unstructured prose in JSON, transparent and lossless bidirectional mapping between the OSCAL markup (tag) representation, into its Markdown equivalent, is a requirement.
+Since markdown (as a JSON or YAML string) is our syntax of choice for representing unstructured prose in JSON and YAML, transparent and lossless bidirectional mapping between the OSCAL markup (tag) representation, into its Markdown equivalent, is supported.

-When in doubt, we look to CommonMark for guidance on syntax, largely because it is more rigorously tested than many others.
+When in doubt about Markdown features and syntax, we look to CommonMark for guidance, largely because it is more rigorously tested than many others.

 ## Mapping between HTML and Markdown